 TRAVEL LAUNDRY KIT:

 Packing small invariably means doing laundry during the Camino.
-I did laundry ever other day during the Camino.
+I did laundry every day during the Camino.

 My hand-wash system includes using an Osprey Ultralight Drysack as my wash basin/bag and hand-wash detergent.
 I fill the bag with hot water and detergent, agitate, rinse and dry on a Sea to Summit Light Line Clothesline.
 The clothesline is great with built-in clips and packs up very small in its own carry bag.
 Highly recommended.

 Although there are some areas with greater options than others, you should expect to walk the entire Camino de Santiago without a tent/sleeping bag by staying in albergues and pilgrim hostels.
 That said, it’s critically important to get sufficient rest while on the trail.
 This can be particularly challenging if you are staying in an unfamiliar space – or worse yet, communal accommodations.
 In my experience, a great sleep mask and earplugs are key to getting a good night’s rest.

 Equally important – and arguably more so – is keeping yourself and your gear free from bed bugs, especially in places where the regular turn of guests and backpacks create an ideal environment for bedbugs.